Nobusuke Kishi: Return to politics

-By this time, the very wealthy Kishi had well over 200 members of the Diet as his loyal followers.
-In November 1954, Kishi took his faction into the Democratic Party led by Ichirō Hatoyama.
-Hatoyama was the party leader, but Kishi was the party secretary, and crucially he controlled the party's finances, which thus made him the dominant force within the Democrats.
+Kishi had foreseen this eventuality, and by this time, had already identified over 200 members of the Diet who would be willing to join him in forming a new political party to challenge Yoshida.
+Kishi wooed these politicians by flashing "show money" (misegane) that he had been supplied by his powerful big business backers.
+In November 1954, Kishi co-founded the new Democratic Party along with Ichirō Hatoyama.
+Hatoyama was the party leader, but Kishi was the party secretary, and crucially, controlled the party's finances, which thus made him the dominant force within the Democrats.
 Elections in Japan were very expensive, so few candidates to the Diet could afford the costs of an election campaign out of their own pockets or could fund-raise enough money for a successful bid for the Diet.
 As a result, candidates to the Diet needed a steady infusion of money from the party-secretariat to run a winning campaign, which made Kishi a powerful force within the Democratic Party as he determined which candidates received money from the party-secretariat and how much.
 As a result, Democratic candidates for the Diet either seeking election for the first time or reelection were constantly seeing Kishi to seek his favor.
 Reflecting Kishi's power as party secretary, Hatoyama was described as an omikoshi, a type of portable Shinto shrine carried around to be worshipped.
 Everyone bows downs and worships an omikoshi, but to move an omikoshi, it must be picked up and carried by somebody.

 In February 1955, the Democrats won the general elections.
-On the day after Hatoyama was sworn in as prime minister, Kishi began talks with the Liberals about merging the two parties now that his arch-enemy Yoshida had stepped down as Liberal leader after losing the elections.
+On the day after Hatoyama was sworn in as prime minister, Kishi began talks with the Liberals about merging the two parties now that his arch-enemy Yoshida had stepped down as Liberal leader.
 In November 1955, the Democratic Party and Liberal Party merged to elect Ichirō Hatoyama as the head of the new Liberal Democratic Party.
-Within the new party, Kishi once again become the party secretary with control of the finances.
+Within the new party, Kishi once again became the party secretary with control of the party finances.
 Kishi had reassured the American ambassador John Allison that "for the next twenty five years it would be in Japan's best interests to cooperate closely with the United States."

-The Americans wanted Kishi to become Prime Minister and were disappointed when Tanzan Ishibashi, the most anti-American of the LDP politicians, won the party's leadership, leading an American diplomat to write the U.S had bet its "money on Kishi, but the wrong horse won."
-Just 65 days later, however, in February 1957, Ishibashi was forced to resign due to illness and Kishi was elected to lead his party and the nation as prime minister.
+When Hatoyama stepped down in December 1956, Kishi was considered the leading candidate to succeed him.
+Kishi came first in the first round in the party presidential election, but was narrowly defeated by Tanzan Ishibashi in the second due to the Ishibashi camp cooperating with the third candidate Mitsujirō Ishii.
+The Americans wanted Kishi to become prime minister and were disappointed when Ishibashi, the least pro-American among the major LDP figures, won the party's leadership, leading an American diplomat to write the U.S. had bet its "money on Kishi, but the wrong horse won".